Redream/PhysicsCalc/README.md

 Tim Buchanan
 Josh Llyod

-and anyone else in the course!
+and anyone else in the course!.